 - Can of brake cleaner or carb cleaner (optional, but a good idea for a better repair)

-Clean the area around the leak.
+Put on your safety goggles and clean the area around the leak.
 You want to clean at least three inches around the damaged area.
 Use the sandpaper to sand the tank, covering the entire three inch area.
 Take it down to bare metal.
 The sanding does two things – cleans any paint, rust, and road grime from the gas tank repair area, as well as gives the epoxy something to grab onto.
-It works better than smooth metal.
+A rough surface works better than smooth metal.
+Do not use power tools for sanding the tank as any stray sparks from the sandpaper grit or the electric motor could ignite gas fumes.
+Hand sanding will do just fine and won’t take very long.

 Spray the area with the cleaner and wipe it down.
 You will likely have to do this several times.